 SLOW COOKER METHOD: Put all the simmering spices in a small slow cooker, fill with water and simmer with no worries of your pot going dry.
 Turn the slow cooker on high and place on lid until water has come up to temperature.
 Take off the lid.
 Your house will smell like you’ve been baking all day!

 NOTE: The simmering spices lasted 4 days at 6 hours each.
-Once I was done with it for the day, I took it out of the crock pot shell to cool, then covered with the lid and placed it in the refrigerator.
-The next day I placed the pot back into a COLD crock pot, turned it on high, covered, uncovered when the liquid got hot and simmered for another 6 hours.
+Once I was done with it for the day, I took it out of the slow cooker shell to cool, then covered with the lid and placed it in the refrigerator.
+The next day I placed the pot back into a COLD slow cooker, turned it on high, covered, uncovered when the liquid got hot and simmered for another 6 hours.
 I did this for 4 days.

 - If you’re making this mix for yourself and you plan on simmering it right away then NO. You don’t have to dry the fruit.
 Drying the fruit is a way of preserving it until it is simmered.
 When you simmer fruit you are re- hydrating it to it’s original state.

 - If you’re planning on giving the mix out as gifts then YES.
 Drying your fruit first is a way of preserving it in its natural state and will last much longer then if it isn’t dried.

 Can I make this Slow Cooker Simmering Spice Gift in Advance?

 Yes, The simmering spice gift can be made at least 2 weeks in advance.
 TIP: If you make the spice mix in advance store it in an open container and stir it everyday to keep it aerated.
 There will most likely still be moisture in the fruit.
 You don’t want any mold growing in your mix.

 What else can I add to this simmering spice gift?